When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 1. The best e-reader for musicians: The Onyx Boox Tab X

-The Onyx Boox Tab X offers a large 13.3-inch e-ink display, runs Android 11 and comes with a stylus, the “Pen2 Pro”.
+The Onyx Boox Tab X offers a large 13.3-inch e-ink display, runs Android 11 (a long-obsolete version) and comes with a stylus, the “Pen2 Pro”.

 Music scores on an e-reader (Onyx Boox) using the Henle Library app